 Rights conferred by using and registering a trade mark in Australia do not extend to other countries.
 Similarly, a trade mark that has been registered overseas but not registered in Australia is not protected in Australia under the TM Act.
-However, if a mark that has not be registered in Australia has acquired a reputation in Australia due to extensive use overseas, that reputation may confer protectable rights on the trade mark owner.
+However, if a mark that has not been registered in Australia has acquired a reputation in Australia due to extensive use overseas, that reputation may confer protectable rights on the trade mark owner.

 Australia is a “first to use” country, so that the first person to use a mark in Australia can claim ownership of a mark arising from that first use, and use this to defeat an application filed later.
 This applies even if the level of use is very low.

-The majority of overseas countries operate on a “first to file” principle, where prior use of a mark in that country can not defeat an application filed by another person.
-Different countries have different requirements; in some, sufficient prior use to acquire a significant reputation may be a basis to oppose a later filed application, but in other countries a mark has to be famous or very well known.
+The majority of overseas countries operate on a “first to file” principle, where prior use of a mark in that country cannot defeat an application filed by another person.
+Different countries have different requirements; in some, sufficient prior use to acquire a significant reputation may be a basis to oppose a later filed application, but in other countries a mark has to be “famous” or very well known.

 Australian trade mark owners who have goods manufactured overseas should consider seeking protection in the country of manufacture, particularly if it is a first to file country.
 This will avoid a third party registering the mark and then preventing the continued application of the mark to the manufactured goods in that country.